fumito-ito/RsRx/README.md

 Reactive extensions for Intel Realsense SDK (C#) for Windows

+**This repository just only README!! please wait my contribution.**

 ## Description

 There was only painfull way to use Intel RealSense SDK (C#) for Windows.